-Each active concessionaire (TSA/WCL holder) shall present his/her TSA or WCL Removal Permit uplifting register, to convince the issuing Officer that he/she has no outstanding Removal Permits.
+• Each active large concessionaire shall present his/her Removal Permit uplifting register, to convince the issuing Officer that he/she has no outstanding Removal Permits.

-- Removal Permits are only issued to eligible individuals, which either are known to the issuing officer or can provide identification demonstrating that he/she is eligible. - Removal Permits are only issued if royalties have been paid by the 15th day of the preceding month. - Removal Permits are only issued if no specific instructions from CoF, DCoF, or ACoF were given not to issue Removal Permits to that particular operation. - Once an active concessionaire is ready to transport forest produce beyond his/her regularized boundaries, the relevant parts of the Removal Permit shall be completed: - Date of removal - Destination - Vehicle type - Vehicle number - Name of driver/captain - Specification of forest produce and associated tags- (tags shall be listed according to species and product type) - Volume - Total tags used and any other relevant information - The operator shall ensure that the aforementioned information is fully completed when submitting the Removal Permit. - The operator is held responsible for the due care and accuracy of the Removal Permit. - Removal Permits are valid for 30 days after the day of issuance; therefore, they shall be used within this period.
-Once a Removal Permit has not been used within the 30 days, it is considered expired and it shall be returned to the Forest Station for cancellation. - Any forest produce that is transported with an expired Removal Permit will be treated as if it were transported without a document and will be detained. - When surrendering a Removal Permit, the operator shall submit their Tag Production Registers for the produce removed on the Permit. - All Removal Permits received at Forest Stations are sent to Head Office at mid-month and month-end, where the concession holder is billed for the payment of royalty. - After the produce on the Removal Permit has reached its final destination, concessionaires have 24 hours to submit the Removal Permit to the nearest Forest Station.
+• Removal Permits are only issued to eligible individuals, which either are known to the issuing officer or can provide identification demonstrating that he/she is eligible.

+- Removal Permits are only issued if royalties have been paid by the 15th day of the preceding month. - Removal Permits are only issued if no specific instructions from CoF, DCoF, or ACoF were given not to issue Removal Permits to that particular operation. - Once an active concessionaire is ready to transport forest produce beyond his/her regularized boundaries, the relevant parts of the Removal Permit shall be completed: - Date of removal - Destination - Vehicle type - Vehicle number - Name of driver/captain - Specification of forest produce and associated tags- (tags shall be listed according to species and product type) - Volume - Total tags used and any other relevant information - The operator shall ensure that the aforementioned information is fully completed when submitting the Removal Permit.

+- The operator is held responsible for the due care and accuracy of the Removal Permit. - Removal Permits are valid for 30 days after the day of issuance; therefore, they shall be used within this period.
+Once a Removal Permit has not been used within the 30 days, it is considered expired and it shall be returned to the Forest Station for cancellation. - Any forest produce that is transported with an expired Removal Permit will be treated as if it were transported without a document and will be detained. - When surrendering a Removal Permit, the operator shall submit their Tag Production Registers for the produce removed on the Permit. - All Removal Permits received at Forest Stations are assessed for the payment of royalty and thereafter sent to Head Office at mid-month and month-end. - After the produce on the Removal Permit has reached its final destination, concessionaires have 24 hours to submit the Removal Permit to the nearest Forest Station.